marota/Oracle4Grid/README.md

 - -f/--file: Directory path to .json file containing all atomic actions we want to play
 - -e/--env: Directory path or name of the Grid2op environment to load
 - -c/--chronic: Name or id of chronic scenario to consider, as stored in chronics folder.
 By default, the first available chronic scenario will be chosen
+- -as/-agent_seed: Agent seed to be used by the grid 2op runner.
+By default, None is considered.
+- -es/-env_seed : Environment seed to be used by the grid 2op runner.
+By default, None is considered.

 For more customisation options, see section "Configuration for the user" below